Pylons/pyramid/docs/narr/templates.rst

 support for two different types of templates: :term:`ZPT` templates and text templates.

-Before discussing how built-in templates are templates are used in detail, we'll discuss two ways to render templates within :mod:`repoze.bfg` in general: directly, and via renderer configuration.
+Before discussing how built-in templates are used in detail, we'll discuss two ways to render templates within :mod:`repoze.bfg` in general: directly, and via renderer configuration.